-Normally a pacemaker battery lasts for five to seven years.
+Normally a pacemaker battery lasts between six and 13 years.
 Your battery will be checked at every visit to the Pacemaker Clinic and staff at the clinic will be able to predict when you need a replacement.

 Don't worry, it will not be allowed to completely run down.
 You will be seen more regularly and an appropriate time for replacement will be scheduled.